kyoro1/image_analysis_with_automl_in_azure/README.md

 - Once completing the prep in `c.2`, please populate pipelines for training deep learning model with Auto-ML image classification with basic model.
 You may find [the steps here](./10.%20AML_pipeline_train.ipynb)
     - We use AML pipeline as batch execution like deep learning training or inference with this repository.
 In order to do it, we need `train.py`, which will be embedded in the pipeline.

 # d.
-TIPS of the Notebook
+TIPS of the steps
 ## d.1 Authentication
 - As a preparation, we need to use AML workspace, and use two kinds of authentication
     - **`az` cli**[^1] in [00. provisioning](00.%20provisioning.ipynb)